How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 The answer to your question is: YES!
 You can easily withdraw cash from a Bitcoin ATM, but the withdrawal method might differ from machine to machine depending upon the ATM policy.

-As mentioned earlier, not all Bitcoin ATMs have the ability to sell your cryptocurrency.
+As mentioned earlier, not all Bitcoin ATMs can sell your cryptocurrency.
 However, some allow the conversion of your Bitcoin into cash.
 Those that do are known as Bidirectional Bitcoin ATMs.

 Create A Bitcoin Mobile Wallet